mnentwig/forthytwo/fractalsProject/README.md

 ## Motivation
 An FPGA "fun" project adds a very unique design challenge: It needs to be sufficiently _fun_ all along the way.

 Sometimes, I can be my own worst enemy.
-The long and tedious climb finally opens up into a straight, obvious, logical route all the way downhill to the end.
+The long and tedious climb finally opens up into an obvious, logical route downhill straight to the finish.
 And I decide not to take it because it is, well, _dull_.
 The same as with hiking, it's not just getting from A to B that matters.

 So I throw in some new ideas to keep it interesting.